dojo/docs/dijit/form/SimpleTextarea.rst

 .. contents ::
     :depth: 2

-A SimpleTextarea widget is an exact replacement for the native TEXTAREA element and was created to provide a thin widget wrapper that was necessary to interact with the :ref:`Form <dijit/form/Form>` widget, and to provide the ability to specify *rows* and *cols* attributes which are not available in the :ref:`Textarea <dijit/form/Textarea>` widget.
+A SimpleTextarea widget is an exact replacement for the native textarea HTML element and was created to provide a thin widget wrapper that was necessary to interact with the :ref:`Form <dijit/form/Form>` widget, and to provide the ability to specify *rows* and *cols* attributes which are not available in the :ref:`Textarea <dijit/form/Textarea>` widget.
 Unlike the :ref:`Textarea <dijit/form/Textarea>` widget, the height of this widget does not adjust to its content.
-It takes nearly all the parameters (*name*, *style*, etc.) that are available with a native TEXTAREA element.
+It takes nearly all the parameters (*name*, *style*, etc.) that are available with a native textarea HTML element.
 Note that when declaring a SimpleTextarea in markup you should use a <textarea> node to preserve the newline formatting.
 When specifying the *cols* attribute, you must also specify *style="width:auto;"* in order for the parameter to take effect.